The first step to enrolling in classes is to complete the application process found at GTCC's Path to Success.

 Registration obligates a student to pay tuition and any fees for the class.
 Non-attendance is not a basis for refund of tuition.

 In compliance with State Board policy, GTCC will refund 100% of tuition and fees if the student officially drops the class before the first day of classes of the semester.
-GTCC will refund 75% of tuition only if the student officially withdraws from class on or after the first day of classes of the semester and prior to or on the class’s census date.
+GTCC will refund 75% of tuition only if the student officially withdraws from class on or after the first day of classes of the semester and before or on the class’s census date.
 Fees such as the campus access/security/parking fee, lab/shop/clinic fee, physical education fee, student activity fee, technology fee, student accident insurance fee, and malpractice insurance fee are not refundable after classes start.

 No refunds will be issued to students who withdraw from a course after the census date.

-PLEASE NOTE: During the schedule adjustment period, if students drop and add a class with the same number of credit hours, both the drop and the add must be completed in the same registration session in order to receive full credit for the dropped class.
+PLEASE NOTE: During the schedule adjustment period, if students drop and add a class with the same number of credit hours, both the drop and the add must be completed in the same registration session to receive full credit for the dropped class.

 The college refund policy is established by the NC General Assembly and is subject to change without notice.
 Please allow four to six weeks after the census date for a refund.